 Certification of Micro Entity Status Required

 False claims regarding micro entity status are considered fraud on the United States patent office.
 Fraud can have serious consequences.
-These consequences can include completely invalidating the patent, if the patent is granted.
+These consequences can include completely invalidating the patent if the patent is granted.
 Fraud can also result in the loss of patent rights by the otherwise valid patent holders.
-Because the consequences and penalties are so severe, it's generally believed that the best approach, when there is any question, is to not to claim micro entity status.
+Because the consequences and penalties are so severe, it's generally believed that the best approach, when there is any question, is not to claim micro entity status.
 Rather the applicant should simply claim small entity status, which continues to enjoy a 50 percent discount of the large entity status fees, without the attendant legal fees.